Undeclared work in private households: Illegal and risky

 Undeclared work in private households in Germany

-The full ownership always lies with the employer
+The responsibility for registration lies with the employer

 Search